Terms and concepts

 When: In lectures and seminars

 How: Prepare a list of terms and concepts that are central to the course, lecture or seminar.
 Students get access to the items one by one.
-Working in their own tempo, one student explains the term or concept, without using the actual terms and concepts, while the other student guesses the right answer.
-The goal is practice talking about the subject.
+One student sees the concept and shall explain the concept without mentioning the actual concept.
+The other student is supposed to figure out what the concept is.
+The goal is to practice talking about new concepts to enhance learning.
+It is important to emphasize that time IS NOT an issue (as opposed to the real Alias-game).
+Learning is a slow process, and the point is to get familiar with new concepts and talk about them.

 Example: “For each new term you will swap being the 'explainer' and the 'guesser'.
 Use scientific terms in your explanations.
 The 'guesser' can wait until the 'explainer' is done giving his/her description.
 There is no need to rush, so spend the time practicing and becoming familiar with using scientific terms and concepts."